 Submitting Letters of Recommendation

-All school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application, Universal Application, or Common Application.
+All school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application or Common Application.
 They should follow the instructions on the relevant application for submitting these forms.
 Teachers and counselors may print out and submit these forms on paper even if you submit your application online.
 Letters of recommendation must come directly from the recommender and should not be sent by the applicant.

 If your recommenders are most comfortable writing in a language other than English, they may.
 Have them submit the original letter accompanied by a translation.